DirkMueller8/DelayedTotalRevenue/README.md

 ## Technical Description

-The code was written in C# 13 and .NET 9.0, and implemented as a command-line application.
+The code was implemented as a command-line application.

 ## Architecture overview